polipones/pod-hugo-main-website/content/payments/index.en.md

 Prices of the services and specific symbols (SS) for each service:

-- Basic Membership – 200 Kč, specific symbol: 1
+- Basic Membership – 1000 Kč, specific symbol: 1 (necessary for other memberships, alone provides access to academical network, access to PC room, ability to borrow grill and beer tap, ...)
-- Internet (academical net) – 600 Kč, specific symbol: 2
-- Pod-O-Gym – 800 Kč, specific symbol: 3
+- Pod-O-Gym – 1000 Kč, specific symbol: 2 (provides access to Pod-O-Gym and sauna)
-- Musical Room – 300 Kč, specific symbol: 4
+- Musical Room – 500 Kč, specific symbol: 3 (provides access to music room)

 Variable symbol: To access this number you will have to login to your Hydra account.
 It is your Hydra ID.

-Use of ANY service is under a condition of paying the Basic Membership.
+**Use of ANY service is under a condition of paying the Basic Membership.**

 If you want to use more than one service and you want to pay together simply add together the individual fees for each service.
-For example: You want to use Internet and Gym then add 600 Kč + 800 Kč plus of course Basic Membership 200 Kč = 1600 Kč.
-And for specific symbol write: 123
+For example: You want to use Internet and Gym then add 1000 Kč + 1000 Kč for Basic Membership = 2000 Kč.
+And for specific symbol write: 12

 ## Signature of the Club’s Membership